 Having clean and user-friendly URLs is essential for improving website aesthetics, user experience, and SEO.
-If your website pages end with .html
+If your website pages end with .html (e.g., example.com/about.html), you can remove the .html extension and access the page simply as example.com/about without affecting the functionality.
+This guide explains how to achieve this using .htaccess in cPanel.

 Step-by-Step Guide to Removing .html Extensions in cPanel